 - Use a browser extension, i.e. WAVE to test a page for any color contrast issue

 - Consider using one of these higher contrast colors while developing content in Canvas:

-Tables are used to visually organize cross-referencing information.
+Tables are used to organize cross-referencing information visually.
 However, sometimes tables are used to organize the layout of the page or as a text box.
 Screen readers cannot decipher this type of content within tables and should be avoided.
-Use tables to only organize structured information:
+Use tables only to organize structured information.